How do I know what my baby wants?

 - Try to follow your baby’s lead.
 If she’s interested in you and your face, keep playing!
 If she looks at another object, see if she wants to hold or touch it.

 - Try to be sensitive to cues that your baby needs a break.
-If he turns away, it’s okay to be patient and wait until he comes back to you.
-If he is getting fussy, it might be time to try something new or just let baby relax as you stay near.
+If he turns away, it’s okay to be patient and wait until he returns to you.
+If he is getting fussy, it might be time to try something new or let your baby relax as you stay near.

 - Take the daily schedule into account.
 How long has it been since she’s been fed?
 Does she need a nap?
 Has she been changed recently?
 Parents that keep these activities in mind have a better chance of reading their babies’ cues.